jbbacon/GIRF_PE_Python/README.md

 ---

-**GIRF_PE_Processing.py** - This process the raw scanner data performing coil combination, 2D Fourier Transform and aranging the data into a sensible format.
+**GIRF_PE_Processing.py** - This process the raw scanner data (currently only Siemens) performing coil combination, 2D Fourier Transform and arranging the data into a sensible format.
 This may take ~10 minutes to run per direction.

 Run the script through terminal as
 ```